Dr Pouria Akhbari

 RILD Building Level 4

 I graduated with a DVM (Doctor of Veterinary Medicine) before working in zoonoses control and medical and veterinary diagnostic laboratories in my home country.
 My passion for research in infectious diseases and pathogen-host interaction led me to complete an MSc in microbiology at University of Bradford with focus on influenza A virus.
-I then joined Centre for Skin Sciences (CSS), University of Bradford to investigate the role of long non-coding RNAs (LncRNA) in pathogenesis of psoriasis prior to starting my PhD in the same laboratory.
+I then joined Dr Jim Boyne at the Centre for Skin Sciences (CSS), University of Bradford to investigate the role of long non-coding RNAs (LncRNA) in pathogenesis of psoriasis prior to starting my PhD with him on a fully-funded scholarship paid by University of Bradford.
 With a keen interest in virus-host interaction I investigated the pathogenesis of Merkel cell polyomavirus (MCPyV) in Merkel cell carcinoma (MCC), a deadly and highly aggressive skin cancer.
 Besides research, I played a pro-active role in representing postgraduate students, organised internal conferences and was involved in teaching and supervision of undergraduate and postgraduate students.
 I have now joined Prof. Noel Morgan’s team to investigate the role of enteroviruses in type 1 diabetes.

 virus-host cell interaction, virus-induced autoimmunity, innate immune response, non-coding RNAs, epigenetics